Omeesha28/Project_1/README.md

 # Sub-Questions to be answered
-1. Which cities in Washington have the most electric and hybrid cars registered?
+1. Which cities in Washington have the most electric and plug-in-hybrid cars registered?
 2. What is the ratio of cars to chargers in the selected cities?
-    - fast/slow charging ports
+    - What is the availability of fast and slow charging ports per city?
-3. What are the most popular car models in the selected cities and do they have federal rebate?
+3. What are the most popular car models in the selected cities and do they have federal incentive?

 # Analysis
 ### Sub-QUESTION 1 ANALYSIS: Which cities in Washington have the most electric and hybrid cars registered?